rensdv06/time-log-workflow/README.md

 ## Configuration

 Changes to the workflow — like modifying the trigger, adding new steps, or simply renaming something — can be made by directly editing the [workflow file](.github/workflows/time-logging.yml).
+The only exception to this is the time zone (see [setup](#setup)).

-There’s no separate config file like a `.env` file.
+There’s no separate config file like a `.env`.
 Any variables and secrets are stored in a GitHub environment, as explained in [setup](#setup).

 ## Development